mnieber/dodo-commands/doc/dodo-command.rst

 Decorators
 ==========

-A Decorator is a class that alters the workings of a DodoCommand class:

-- it can add extra arguments to the command
-- it can modify the arguments that are passed to the DodoCommand

-The decorator should be placed in a :code:`decorators` directory inside a commands directory.
+A Decorator is a class that alters the workings of a DodoCommand class.
+It can extend or modify the arguments that are passed to ``DodoCommand.handle``.
+The decorator should be placed in a ``decorators`` directory inside a commands directory.
 This is illustrated by the following example:

 .. code-block:: python

-    # file my_commands/decorators/debugger.py
+    # file: my_commands/decorators/debugger.py

     class Decorator:  # noqa
         def add_arguments(self, decorated, parser):  # noqa